google/proto-lens/README.md

   or `other-modules` of the rule(s) that use them (e.g. the library or executables).
 * Add `proto-lens-protoc` to the build-depends of those rules.
-* If using stack, enable `explicit-setup-deps` for your package.
+* Add a `custom-setup` clause to your .cabal file.

 For example, in `foo-bar-proto.cabal`: